raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 be at least 2 hours 4 minutes {{!RFC5382}}.

 Note that the lower the keepalive interval value, the higher the load on client and server.
-For example, an keepalive interval value of 100ms would result in a continuous stream of at least ten messages per second, in both directions, to keep the DSO Session alive.
+For example, a hypothetical keepalive interval value of 100ms would result in a continuous stream of at least ten messages per second, in both directions, to keep the DSO Session alive.
 And, in this extreme example, a single packet loss and retransmission over a long path could introduce a momentary pause in the stream of messages, long enough to cause the server to overzealously abort the connection.

-Because of this concern, the server MUST NOT send a Keepalive message (either a response to a client-initiated request, or a server-initiated message) with an keepalive interval value less than ten seconds.
+Because of this concern, the server MUST NOT send a Keepalive message (either a response to a client-initiated request, or a server-initiated message) with a keepalive interval value less than ten seconds.
-If a client receives an Keepalive message specifying an keepalive interval value less than ten seconds this is an error and the client MUST forcibly abort the connection immediately.
+If a client receives a Keepalive message specifying a keepalive interval value less than ten seconds this is an error and the client MUST forcibly abort the connection immediately.